fooplugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.2.29 =
+* Date Updated : 2023-01-15
+* Update : Updated to Freemius SDK 2.5.3
+* Fix : fixed album shortcode bug when gallery shortcode is changed with the white labelling feature.
+[//]: # fs_premium_only_begin
+* New : [Commerce Plan] Added modal for easily selecting master product.
+* New : [Commerce Plan] Created Generate Master Product button on modal to easily generate a working Master Product, that is configured correctly.
+* New : [Commerce Plan] Added validation to the master product, so you can see what changes are needed.
+[//]: # fs_premium_only_end

 [//]: # fs_premium_only_begin
 = 2.2.28 =